behreajj/AsepriteAddons/commands/README.md

 - `toggleGroups`: Toggles the collapsed or expanded state of group folders in the timeline.
 The active layer's hierarchy remains expanded.

+- `toggleVisible`: Toggles the visibility of layers in a timeline range.
+If the range is empty or is `RangeType.FRAMES`, then toggles the active layer.

 - `ungroupLayers`: Sets the parent of layers in the active layer to their grandparent, if any.